-The members of our Compensation Committee are Henry A. Alpert, Dr. Bertrand M. Bell and Rear Admiral Robert G. Harrison (USN Ret.).
-None of these persons were our officers or employees during fiscal year 2013 or has ever been an officer of the Company.
+The members of our Compensation Committee are Henry A. Alpert, Blaine V. Fogg and Rear Admiral Robert G. Harrison (USN Ret.).
+None of the members of the Committee were our officers or employees during fiscal year 2015 and none has ever been an officer of the Company.
 None of our executive officers serves on the board of directors or compensation committee of a company that has an executive officer that serves on our board of directors or Compensation Committee.